helgames/FBXJointRenamer/README.md

 1. Get a copy of the FBX SDK, perferably the version, shipping with the Unreal Engine source (Engine/Source/ThirdParty/FBX/YYYY.v.m/*), if you want to use the tool with the engine
 2. Copy it to ThirdParty/FbxSdk, so ThirdParty/FbxSdk/include and ThirdParty/FbxSdk/lib are valid
+3. If you want to statically link against libfbxsdk, remove ThirdParty/FbxSdk/lib/clang/release/libfbxsdk.dylib
-3. Open the Xcode project
+4. Open the Xcode project
-4. Build
+5. Build